spotlightpa/poor-richard/content/news/2021-05-12-SPLEXPENSES13.md

 +++
+aliases = ["/hidden-tab/"]
 arc-id = "P3I37TMOFJETBJDADGEMPTKA5Q"
-internal-id = "SPLEXPENSES13"
-internal-budget = ""
-image = "external/fgwe0a6r008xrjryed0951ywv8.jpeg"
-image-description = "About $20 million went into Pennsylvania lawmakers’ pockets over four years in the form of reimbursements for meals, mileage subsidies, per diems, and other expenses." image-caption = "" image-credit = "Leise Hook / For Spotlight PA" image-size = "" published = 2021-05-12T09:00:00Z slug = "pa-legislature-expense-accounts-hidden-legislative-privilege" authors = ["Angela Couloumbis", "Mike Wereschagin", "Brad Bumsted", "Sam Janesch"] byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, and Sam Janesch of The Caucus" title = "Taxpayers foot huge bill to run Pa.’s full-time legislature, but are blocked from many details" subtitle = "" description = "A web of expense accounts, few reporting requirements, and questionable claims of “legislative privilege” help keep lawmaker spending obscured — and the public in the dark." blurb = "A web of expense accounts, few reporting requirements, and questionable claims of “legislative privilege” help keep lawmaker spending obscured — and the public in the dark." kicker = "The Capitol" topics = ["The Capitol"] series = ["The Hidden Tab"] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = ["/hidden-tab/"] modal-exclude = false no-index = false language-code = "" layout = "featured" extended-kicker = "Special Investigation"
+authors = ["Angela Couloumbis", "Mike Wereschagin", "Brad Bumsted", "Sam Janesch"] blurb = "A web of expense accounts, few reporting requirements, and questionable claims of “legislative privilege” help keep lawmaker spending obscured — and the public in the dark." byline = "Angela Couloumbis of Spotlight PA and Mike Wereschagin, Brad Bumsted, and Sam Janesch of The Caucus" description = "A web of expense accounts, few reporting requirements, and questionable claims of “legislative privilege” help keep lawmaker spending obscured — and the public in the dark." extended-kicker = "Special Investigation" image = "external/fgwe0a6r008xrjryed0951ywv8.jpeg" image-credit = "Leise Hook / For Spotlight PA" image-description = "About $20 million went into Pennsylvania lawmakers’ pockets over four years in the form of reimbursements for meals, mileage subsidies, per diems, and other expenses." internal-id = "SPLEXPENSES13" kicker = "The Capitol" layout = "featured" modal-exclude = false no-index = false pinned = true published = 2021-05-12T05:00:00-04:00 series = ["The Hidden Tab"] slug = "pa-legislature-expense-accounts-hidden-legislative-privilege" suppress-date = false suppress-featured = false title = "Taxpayers foot huge bill to run Pa.’s full-time legislature, but are blocked from many details" topics = ["The Capitol"]
 +++